 The only episode where the full name of the deceased in the opening teaser was never known (the family patriarch simply was referred to by all who knew him as "Daddy").
 See more

 Arthur claims that Francesco Petrarca is the beginner of Renaissance.
 Petrarca was actually the beginner of new Italian lyrical poetry, that was just a facet of Italian Renaissance.
 Actually, the proper "Renaissance" began in Italy just in the mid 15th Century.
 Petrarca died in 1374....
 See more

-(Originally Recorded by America) See more
+by Llorca See more